siduduzomanqele/MamaMoney/README.md

 - Declaraton of variables are in a form of camelCase.

 ### Questions and Answer
-- Ypu will find Test Cases, Test Plan Document and Defects reports from the here: MamaMoney/the-palindrome-exercise-siduduzo-manqele/TestCases-TestPlan-And-Questions/
+- You will find Test Cases, Test Plan and Defects reports Documents from this path: MamaMoney/the-palindrome-exercise-siduduzo-manqele/TestCases-TestPlan-And-Questions/